vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 Check the release notes for the versions listed in the VMSA to see which mechanisms apply to these patches.

+Both mechanisms also require the system to be running the immediately preceding update (N-1) of that major version.
+Systems that are further behind use the conventional update methods to catch up.

 Live Patch was introduced in VMware ESX 8.0.3, and the scope of issues that can be live-patched has improved with every successive release.
 Beginning in VCF 9.1, hosts that use a TPM are also eligible for Live Patch. vCenter has an equivalent mechanism, Quick Patch, which was introduced in VCF 9.1 and is not present in earlier versions.

 The Cloud Foundation blog has more information about [VMware vCenter Quick Patch](https://blogs.vmware.com/cloud-foundation/2026/05/12/vcenter-quick-patch/) and [VMware ESX Live Patch](https://blogs.vmware.com/cloud-foundation/2025/07/15/live-patch-gets-even-better-in-vsphere-with-vmware-cloud-foundation-9-0/).
 Whether an update supports Live Patch and Quick Patch depends on the type of issue, its complexity, the effect on system stability and interaction with other system components, and the source and target versions, among other criteria.
 Eligibility also varies between major release versions of VCF, because the products evolve in different ways.